MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-beta.md

    . $env/bin/activate
    ```
    ---
-  These commands can be used to reactivate your virtual environment.
+   These commands can also be used to reactivate your virtual environment.

 1. Install Azure CLI beta